BinarCode/tse/README.md

         })
 ```
 ### Add custom middleware
+I. You have two options to define an middleware in config, one is to declare callback function directly and
-I. In `/src/http/middleware*` you can add your file with middleware here.
+second one, in `/src/http/middleware*` you can add your file with middleware here.
 Bellow we have an example of an empty middleware:
 ```javascript
 export class Authenticate {